 When 'OB was scrapped the cut was made about two inches in the wrong place which deformed the avionics bay on the starboard side.
 So we decided to remove the bay entirely and trim back closer to the cockpit bulkhead.
 The end result is really good, it's cleaner and makes the whole cockpit section look much shorter, even though only a foot-wide strip has been taken off the fuselage.

-frame will be visible, which looks neat and Derrick is fabricating an aluminium back-plate to the circuit breaker panel.
+Once the back is tidied up the frame will be visible, which looks neat and Derrick is fabricating an aluminium back-plate to the circuit breaker panel.
 The remaining part of the cargo door mechanism is now gone too, I'm surprised just how light the two-foot long screw-jack actually is.
 In fact the whole structure itself is very light and its strength really comes from how the various components are combined.
 Most people who've seen the cockpit are questioning their faith in aircraft construction when they see just how relatively flimsy it is, especially the outer skin.
 What do weigh a tonne are all the copper wiring looms which we are removing by the metre.
 Someone no doubt put a lot of love and care into the wiring when 'OB was built, and we're just ripping it out in seconds.

 The battery brackets on the forward bulkhead are also removed leaving just a few sections of pneumatic pipe to go and the front end will be ready for painting in due course.
 The tubing and wheels are ready for fabrication of the trolley and once that's in place the "major" jobs are done and it'll be on to cosmetic tasks, before giving the whole thing a good clean inside and out.